What to do if…

 Short answer

-If swelling is still increasing over hours, get same-day advice via NHS 111 (or urgent GP/pharmacist advice).
-If you have any breathing/throat symptoms, fainting/confusion, or swelling of lips/tongue/face, call 999 or 112 immediately.
+If swelling is still increasing over hours, get same-day medical advice from NHS 111 where available, or from the urgent medical advice route for your UK nation.
+If you have breathing trouble, throat tightness, fainting, confusion, collapse, or sudden swelling of your lips, tongue, mouth, throat, or face, call 999 now.

 Do not do these things

-- Do not “wait it out” if swelling is spreading quickly, involves the eye/face/mouth/throat, or you feel unwell.
+- Do not wait it out if swelling is spreading quickly, is near the eye, face, mouth, throat, or genitals, or you feel unwell.

-- Do not scratch, squeeze, or cut the bite/sting.
+- Do not scratch, squeeze, cut, or dig into the bite or sting.

 - Do not use a tight wrap or tourniquet.